aamage20/Linux/Readme.md

 ----

-# Day 5: Delving Deep into the Linux File System
+# The Linux File System

 ## Navigating the File System
 Understanding how to navigate the Linux file system is fundamental to using the operating system effectively.
 The Linux file system is organized as a hierarchy, starting from the root directory `/`.